Mentoring the mentor: bees behind bars

 People say guns are equalizers, but there is nothing like a robust beehive to separate the men from the boys.
 I turned toward my students.
 “Well, come on.
 You can’t see from there,” I said.
 I could feel the power subtly shift.

 Bryan and Clyde stood motionless while I struggled to open the first hive.
 Weapons of minor destruction are not allowed on prison grounds and no exception is made for hive tools.
 I had to break open hives sealed with six months’ worth of propolis with my bare hands.
 Although Tattoos could probably juggle bowling balls, he moved not one of his vine-wrapped muscles to help.
-With sudden inspiration, I pulled on my veil, put a stone in my glove, and gave the upper box a good whack.
+With sudden inspiration, I pulled on my veil, put a stone in my glove, and gave the telescoping cover a good whack.

 I glanced at my cowering charges who were now eagerly yanking on their bee suits.
 I tried not to grin and spoke so everyone could hear me.
 “No problem.
 We got a few cranky bees here, but nothing compared to what’s coming.”
 A moment later, Clyde shouted for duct tape and the man with the gun left rubber in the driveway.